Supporting New Names in the Screen Sector

 The New Name Entertainment Fund

 To do this, we’re funding scholarships for promising students from working class backgrounds to attend top drama and film schools (initially LAMDA and the National Film & TV School, based on the strength of their diversity and inclusion programmes), and matching this with proactive mentoring, intentional community building and career development support, including through tailored incubator programmes with highly respected industry partners such as BAFTA.
-We’re already supporting two scholarship students, and are committed to supporting another two in the 2022/2023 academic year, with many more to follow over subsequent years.
+We’ve already supported three scholarship students financially and with dedicated mentoring, and are committed to supporting more in the 2024/2025 academic year, with many to follow over subsequent years.

 The problem